Otago Peninsula: Geography

 The peninsula was formed at the same time as the hills facing it across the harbour, as part of the large, long-extinct Dunedin Volcano.
-Several of the peninsula's peaks, notably the aptly named Harbour Cone, demonstrate these volcanic origins.
+Several of the peninsula's peaks demonstrate these volcanic origins, notably Hereweka which was named 'Harbour Cone' by pākehā settlers.
 These rocks were built up between 13 and 10 million years ago.

 Much of the peninsula is steep hill country, with the highest points being Mount Charles (408m), Highcliff (381m), and Sandymount (320m).
 Two tidal inlets lie on the Pacific coast of the peninsula: Hoopers Inlet and Papanui Inlet.
 Between them is the headland of Cape Saunders.
 Nearby natural features include the 250-metre-high cliffs of Lovers' Leap and The Chasm.

 At the entrance to the Otago Harbour, the peninsula rises to Taiaroa Head, home to a breeding colony of northern royal albatross, the only colony of albatross to be found on an inhabited mainland.
 The viewing centre for the albatross colony is one of the peninsula's main ecotourism attractions, along with other wildlife such as seals and yellow-eyed penguins.
 Most of the Otago Peninsula is freehold farming land, with increasing numbers of small holdings or lifestyle blocks.
 Some biodiversity sites such as Taiaroa Head are managed as sanctuaries for wildlife.
 Many species of seabirds and waders in particular may be found around the tidal inlets, including spoonbills, plovers, and herons.

 The Pacific coast of the peninsula includes several beaches that are far away enough from Dunedin to be sparsely populated even in mid-summer.
 These include Allans Beach, Boulder Beach, Victory Beach, and Sandfly Bay.